Dr. Dana McNeil

 I found a great sense of purpose in listening to and validating my client’s experiences as they shared how they had survived their trauma.
 I saw how helpful it was to them to debrief their feelings.

-I knew that regardless of how much I loved my husband-to-be, we were going to face communication challenges, differing expectations, and conflict.
+I knew that regardless of how much I loved my partner-to-be, we were going to face communication challenges, differing expectations, and conflict.
 I wanted to ensure our marriage got off to a strong start.

 I researched the best evidence-based couples therapy methods and fell in love with the Gottman Method.